Art Gallery

 Mountain Delivery

 At the request of a friend to paint a picture of the friend's father-in-law who had been a mail carrier, I composed the oil painting.
 The painting depicts Delbert Pennington upon Old Gray in the year 1931, as the pair descend an Eastern Kentucky mountain.
-In Mountain Delivery, I hoped to reveal the Appalachian spirit of endurance necessary to cope with the challanges faced in the rural environment.
+In Mountain Delivery, I hoped to reveal the Appalachian spirit of endurance necessary to cope with the challenges faced in the rural environment.
 One of the Yellow Squash Series, the original Mountain Delivery remains in my personal collection.

 Crossing the Cumberland to Garden